-Canceled honeymoons, empty sunbeds in wake of Thomas Cook collapse
+Tearful last Thomas Cook flight as travelers scramble to get home

+Willis said she learned of the Thomas Cook's collapse on Facebook before the flight, which was the operator's final flight according to Flight Radar.

+Flights operated by the company have been grounded, hotel bills left unpaid and package vacations thrown into disarray across Europe and the rest of the world by the travel company's demise.

-(CNN) — Newlywed Laura Schofield should've been relaxing on Canary Islands' beaches on her honeymoon this week.
-Instead, after the collapse of UK travel company Thomas Cook, she's stuck at home in the UK port city of Hull.
+Newlywed Laura Schofield should've been relaxing on Canary Islands' beaches on her honeymoon this week.
+Instead, she's stuck at home in the UK port city of Hull.

 "We found out on Saturday morning when my mum rang me after she had watched the news and asked who we were flying, and of course we said Thomas Cook," Schofield told CNN.